pcordes/par2-cleanhistory/README_FIRST.txt

 has already had the tbb library added to the list of libraries to link against.
 You will need to have libtbb.a (or libtbb.dylib or libtbb.so etc.) in your library path (usually /usr/lib).

+The Mac OS X distribution of this project is not built using either or the above techniques; instead, it uses a relative-path for the dynamic library.
+Please see the README_FIRST.txt in the Mac OS X distribution for more information.

 --- Building and installing on Windows operating systems ---